-Our dental practice focuses on how your oral health affects your entire body.
+Our dental practice in North Phoenix focuses on how your oral health affects your entire body.
 The mouth is the most active entrance to the bodies blood stream.
-When bacteria are active in your mouth that bacteria naturally get carried to other parts of your body.
-One symptom that we have been able to help patients address is high blood pressure.
-It affects an alarming number of people in the Phoenix area.
 As a matter of practice we always get a baseline blood pressure reading when gum work will be performed.
 If the patients blood pressure is too high we will reschedule the procedure.

 It is our passion to educate our patients on the crucial connection between oral health and overall health.
 In treating patients to improve their oral health, we have found significant success in reducing high blood pressure.
 When gum disease is left untreated that bacteria is continually entering the blood stream and looking for targets to attack.
 Brushing teeth alone, regardless of the kind of toothpaste you use, will not destroy gum disease.
 You have to come to the dentist and let us rebuild the health of your gums.
 Learn more about the high blood pressure in our Crucial Connection blog post on the subject.